lukesmurray/markdown-anki-decks/README.md

 These are limitations of anki not Markdown anki decks.

+### Styling Cards

+The cards are styled with minimal css [markdown.css](markdown_anki_decks/styles/markdown.css).
+Syntax highlighting is provided via [pygments](https://github.com/pygments/pygments).
+The syntax highlighting uses the pygments default theme.
+The styling is not currently customizable by the user but that functionality can be added if it is desired.

+### Markdown Features

+Most commonly used markdown features should work without any issues.
+If there is a Markdown feature you want to use and it is supported by one of the [official extensions for python-markdown](https://python-markdown.github.io/extensions/#officially-supported-extensions) there is good chance it can be added to the project.
+Check out `cli.py` to see the list of currently enabled extensions.
+(Search for `extensions=`)

 ## Limitations

 Markdown anki decks makes some assumptions to enable syncing.